htuovila/learning_log/readme.md

 - [Certificate in 2016](https://www.coursera.org/account/accomplishments/verify/PM3UF78ER7Y3)
 - Machine learning fundamentals

 Audit = lectures and readings only.
-Unpaid mode of Coursera not including graded exercises or certificate for completing the course.
+Unpaid mode of Coursera without the graded exercises or certificate for completing the course.